OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 # Using the Mobile Application Security Verification Standard

-MASVS has a few goals:

-* to help organizations develop and maintain secure mobile applications
-* to normalize the range in the coverage and level of rigor available in the market when it comes to performing mobile application security verification
-* to allow security services, security-tool vendors, and consumers to align their requirements and offerings

-This standard can be used to establish a level of confidence in the security of Web applications.
+The MASVS can be used to establish a level of confidence in the security of mobile apps.
 The requirements were developed with the following objectives in mind:

 * Use as a metric - To provide application developers and application owners with a framework wich allows to measure the security, and thus the degree of trust that can be placed in their mobile applications.
 * Use as guidance - To provide guidance in regards to security controls necessary to implement in order to satisfy application security requirements
-* Use during procurement - Provide a baseline for application security verification requirements.
+* Use during procurement - Provide a baseline for mobile app security verification requirements.

 Figure 1 - Uses of MASVS for organizations and tool/service providers